ahnan4arch/op-docs/Open Peer - Protocol Specification.md

         "findProofBundle" : {
           ...
-        },

-        "routes": {
-          "route": [
-            { "$id": "27f2e2cfc87d1f77d44afde730bfa15a" },
-            { "$id": "c173cc0e1653a64f31b0bf12a1f72d1d" }
-          ]
         }
       }
     }

-Peer Location Find Reply (J)
+Peer Location Find Reply (I)
 ----------------------------

 ### Purpose

-This is the reply from the contacted peer at the secondary location to the contacting peer.
+This reply is sent directly from the alternative replying peer to the requesting peer's finder (by the alternative replying peer creating a direct connection from the alternative replying peer to the requesting peer's finder).
 This looks very much like Peer Location Find Reply (E) except the identifiers would be completely different.

 ### Outputs

-  * Same username as provided in Peer Location Find Request (A)
-  * Same information as applicable in Peer Location Find Reply (E) but with different identifiers since these identifiers come from a different contacted peer location.
+  * Same information as applicable in Peer Location Find Reply (E) but with different values as generated from the alternative location.
-  * Same routes as provided in Peer Location Find Request (I)

 ### Security Considerations